Evan is almost sad as his feet bring him closer and closer to his final destination.

 No one actually knew how far away from the ground the bridge was, and when Evan had come on one of his visits armed with a tape measure, his results had been inconclusive.
 From what he did gather, though, his tape measure was reached just past halfway to the ground, and that was good enough for him.
 It was certainly higher up than his tree had been.

 But now, after running all of the tests, observing all he could, planning every detail down to the way he wanted to land, Evan is calm.
-His chest is heavy, but he can breathe.
+His chest is heavy, deep breaths are hard to come by, but he is calm.

 He lifts a foot experimentally and dangles it over the edge.
 The air is still enough that the shoelaces on his sneakers don’t even shift.
 Still holding onto the bridge, he swings his foot back and forth, testing the feeling of weightlessness.